argentsea/docfx/tutorials/configuration.md

 If you prefer to set the properties of an [Options class](/api/ArgentSea.DataSecurityOptions.html) directly, you can use the ArgentSea.DataSecurityOptions class.

 You should put this configuration section into a secure location.
 In a development environment, you should consider using the *UserSecrets* functionality, which prevents this information from being checked into your source code repository.
-In other environments, you might consider using you should use AWS Secrets Manager, Azure Key Vault, or something similar.
+In other environments, you might consider using [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/), [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), or something similar.

 In non-JSON configuration contexts, like environment variables, you can specify these values as key-value pairs.
 This is the equivalent of the JSON above: